takhtart/PCD/README.md

 ## 🎯 Project Overview

 PCD (Partially Covered Detection) is a real-time 3D perception system designed to enable safe human-robot interaction by detecting partially obscured humans in point cloud data.
-Unlike skeleton tracking solutions, PCD reconstructs full body volumes even when people are blocked by objects or only partially visible to the sensor.
+Unlike skeleton tracking solutions, PCD reconstructs full body volumes and location estimates even when people are blocked by objects or only partially visible to the sensor.

-Developed specifically for assistive robotics applications, this system uses deterministic geometric algorithms (no machine learning) to reliably estimate the space occupied by people's heads, torsos and limbs - critical for robots that need to navigate safely around humans in homes, hospitals, or industrial settings.
+Developed specifically for assistive robotics applications, this system uses deterministic geometric algorithms to reliably estimate the space occupied by people's heads, torsos and limbs as well as estimate the regions in which humans lie, critical for robots that need to navigate safely around humans in homes, hospitals, or industrial settings.

 Key capabilities:
 - Works with both live Kinect sensor data and offline point cloud files.